What Happens During a Housecall?

 What costs can be expected?

 In general the cost of veterinary care with CHMVH is comparable to the cost at traditional veterinary hospitals.
 Clients appreciate the convenience of home appointments, direct access to Dr. Driehuys, and thorough examinations and discussions of their pet's needs.
 Pet health insurance will reimburse for CHMVH services.
 Within the five-mile radius shown on the Hours & Area page a travel fee of $37 is assessed for each housecall, regardless of the number of pets treated.
-There is no travel fee for clients within Southern Village.
+There is a discounted travel fee for clients within Southern Village.
 Physical examination/consultation is $55-$75 per pet.
 An estimate for all other services will gladly be provided upon request.
 Prices for inventory products are comparable to other hospitals and internet providers.
 CHMVH matches internet prices for flea/tick prevention and heartworm prevention.